Conquer MRI Claustrophobia: 14 Expert Tips You Need To Know

 How Can These Tips Benefit You?

-If you have an upcoming MRI appointment, it was likely ordered by a doctor and is deemed medically necessary.
-It can be really hard for those that are claustrophobic to go into the exam not knowing the options that are available to them to make their experience easier.
+It can be really hard for those who are claustrophobic to go into the exam not knowing the options that are available to them to make their experience easier.

-Some of these tips require preparation before hand, such as talking to your doctor about sedation options or bringing a support person with you.
+Some of these tips require preparation beforehand, such as talking to your doctor about sedation options or bringing a support person with you.

 How I Came Up With These Top Tips